-Mueller has over 5,000 acres of exciting high-country terrain, perfect for year round recreation.
-Camping, hiking, biking and horseback riding are popular activities within the park.
+Mueller has over 5,000 acres of exciting high-country terrain, perfect for year-round recreation.
+Camping, hiking, biking, and horseback riding are popular activities within the park.

 There’s no lake at Mueller, so water recreation is out.
 Although there are a few ponds to hike to.
-Facilities include: the amphitheater, cabins and yurts, campgrounds, camper services building, dump station, horse trailer parking, picnic sites, playground, showers, visitor center.
+Facilities include the amphitheater, cabins and yurts, campgrounds, camper services building, dump station, horse trailer parking, picnic sites, playground, showers, visitor center.

-The park does not feature a giant lake or a rushing river, but rather endless alpine forest in all directions.
+Mueller State Park is a great mountain escape for those along the Front Range.
+It’s about a thirty-mile drive west of Colorado Springs.
+The park does not feature a giant lake or a rushing river, but rather an endless alpine forest in all directions.
 For fishing and boating, nearby Eleven Mile and Spinney Mountain state parks will do the trick.

 Biking: 19 miles of trails of multi-use trails for mountain biking.
 Most trails are moderate and/or steep.

-Camping: Yes, open year round, 132 sites, 3 cabins.
-There are both RV sites with electric and walk-in tent sites, all complete with a table, tent pad and fire pit.
+Camping: Yes, open year-round, 132 sites, 3 cabins.
+There are both RV sites with electric and walk-in tent sites, all complete with a table, tent pad, and fire pit.
 Sites are reservable from mid-May to mid-October.
 All the campgrounds are located in a beautiful mountain forest.
 Reservations

-- $140/Night for Pine Cabin, $200/Night for Spruce Cabin, $260/Night for Ponderosa Cabin.
+- Pine Cabin, Spruce Cabin, and Ponderosa Cabin rentals